nikable/ma-thesis-sram-puf-authentication/README.md

-# SRAM-PUF-AUTH
+# Authentication module

-* this sectionn works with the authentication part
+This module interacts with the ML model and performs the authentication